Floodlight uses activities, tags, and a lookback window to count conversions.

 Tracking parameters for measuring Floodlight conversions

 When customers click your ads, two parameters are appended to your landing page URLs: gclid and gclsrc.
-To measure Floodlight conversions, Search Ads 360 requires these parameters to be passed to a page on your site that contains a global site tag or a conversion linker tag placed by Google Tag Manager.
+To measure Floodlight conversions, Search Ads 360 requires these parameters to be passed to a page on your site that contains a Google tag or a conversion linker tag placed by Google Tag Manager.
 If your site removes these parameters or changes the values before your customer lands on a page that contains one of these tags, Search Ads 360 cannot attribute Floodlight conversions to your ads.